arenasys/qDiffusion/README.md

 4. Wait for the requirements to be downloaded and the server to start.
 5. Copy the Endpoint and Password to qDiffusion under `Settings->Remote`, press Connect.
 6. Done.
 See [Downloads](https://github.com/arenasys/qDiffusion/wiki/Guide#downloading) for how to get models onto the instance.

+### Mobile
+[qDiffusion Web](https://github.com/arenasys/arenasys.github.io) is available for mobile users.
+Features are limited compared to the full GUI (txt2img only).
+Follow the **Remote** instructions, then follow the web link.

 ### Overview
 - Stable diffusion 1.x, 2.x (including v-prediction), XL (only Base)